Paolo-Maffei/xplproject/tieske.xPL_Girder_plugin/ReadMe.txt

 8 - Changelog
 ============================================================================
 xx-jan-2012 version 0.1.6 by Thijs Schreijer
+         Added 6 lua events to the xPLGirder component;
+            - xPLMessage
+            - xPLHandlerLoaded
+            - xPLHandlerInitialized
+            - xPLHandlerShutDown
+            - xPLDeviceArrived (also a new Girder event)
+            - xPLDeviceLeft (also a new Girder event) And the Status event has been updated to show the connection state. xPL Devices are now also monitored on their heartbeats, and removed if they time out.
          UPnP handler update to fix endless loop in re-requesting announcements when a device leaves before being completely announced.